Category: Instructors

 This incredible victory is the highlight of an already epic summer, including 🔥 12 WSOP cashes and a Final Table in the super stacked WPT Alpha8 Trifecta $25K buy-in event at Wynn Las Vegas.

-Johan Schultz-Pedersen-Instructor-LearnWPT
+Johan Schultz-Pedersen-Fearless-River-Instructor

 Johan Schultz-Pedersen WSOP: 📸 Alec Rome